The Piano Keyboard Keys

 on a different note.
 IT USES THE SAME NOTES.

-you go down one and a half steps.
+To find the relative minor scale of any major scale, you go down one and a half steps.
 It is called the natural minor

 scale as it occurs naturally on the scale.